mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 ---

 {% include verse.html
-text="“You see all of these things, don't you?
-Most certainly I tell you, there will not be left here one stone on another, that will not be thrown down.
-As he sat on the Mount of Olives, the disciples came to him privately, saying, 'Tell us, **when will these things be?
+text="“You see all of these things, don’t you?
+Most certainly I tell you, there will not be left here one stone on another, that will not be thrown down.”
+As he sat on the Mount of Olives, the disciples came to him privately, saying, “Tell us, **when will these things be?
 What is the sign of your coming, and of the end of the age?**”" verse="Matthew 24:2-3"
 %}